draftheart/bible/README.md

 If you are the adventurous type, you can pull this code and play with it to your heart's content.

-You will need the following packages:
+You will need the following dependencies:

 * python (2.7)
 * libsword
+* libgtk-3
-* libgtk-3-dev
+* libwebkitgtk2-4.0

 Build and install:

 	python setup.py build
 	sudo python setup.py install